pmheideman/pmheideman.github.io/_academic/CSCL.md

 citation: 'Your Name, You.
 (2009). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---

+As Black oppression moves again to the forefront of American public life, the history of radical approaches to combating racism has acquired renewed relevance.

+Collecting, for the first time, source materials from a diverse array of writers and organizers, this reader provides a new perspective on the complex history of revolutionary debates about fighting anti-Black racism.
+Contextual material from the editor places each contribution in its historical and political setting, making this volume ideal for both scholars and activists.

 # Praise for *Class Struggle and the Color Line*